 More information about how a hospital can apply for our support can be found here.

-Under what conditions is equipment donated to hospitals?
+What conditions apply when the equipment is donated to hospitals?

 Each piece of equipment is passed to the hospital as a donation.
-As a granter, the foundation reserves the right to control the beneficiary (according to the provisions of the donation contract).
+The foundation reserves the right to control the beneficiary (according to the provisions of the donation contract).
 What's more, according to the Article 893 of the Code of Civil Proceedings, the beneficiary is obliged to comply with a series of demands.
 A complete list of demands, which apply in this case, can be found on our website here.

 We see the free open-air festival as our way of saying thank-you to everyone who has been involved in our winter fundraiser, and that's why the organisation of the festival is listed as one of the foundation's statutory tasks.
-As per paragraph 9 of the GOCC Charter, the foundation aims to accomplish its goals through the involvement of young people in the activities of the GOCC foundation.
+As per paragraph 9 of the GOCC Charter, the Foundation aims to accomplish its aims by involving your people in the charitable work.
 The foundation also aims to create a community of people involved in arts, sciences, and cultural fields.

 Woodstock Festival Poland seems to be the best way of reaching thousands of young people from different walks of life.
 During the festival, apart from showcasing amazing music and art, we aim to launch a variety of educational initiatives.
 Some of them are focused on informing about dangers of alcohol and drug addiction.
 The ideals driving the organisation of the festival are that of peace, friendship and love.
 The festival makes its stand against violence and racism.
 The festival-goers are encouraged to take up social activity and broaden their horizons.
 We are very proud to be able to host a plethora of different third sector organisations at the festival as well, introducing young people to different cultures and world-views.

-I am underage.
-Can I go to Woodstock Festival Poland?
+I am not 18 yet.
+Can I still go to Woodstock Festival Poland?

 Everyone is welcome at Woodstock Festival Poland, however, we encourage you to come with an adult guardian.

-What can I do to play at Woodstock Festival Poland?
+I want to play at Woodstock Festival Poland.
+What can do?

 What band doesn't dream about playing in front of such a huge and appreciative crowd?
 If you are a young, up-and-coming band, your best chance of performing at Woodstock Festival Poland is to take part in the Preliminaries competition.
 Send us our demo CD (containing at least 3 original songs).
 Remember to write 'Eliminacje do Przystanku Woodstock - Woodstock Festival Poland Preliminaries' on the parcel!
 More information is available here.

-Well, we are celebrating 25th anniversary this year.
+Well, we are celebrating the 25th anniversary this year.
 The Great Orchestra of Christmas Charity Foundation has been officially registered in Warsaw in March 1993.
 The founders are Jerzy Owsiak, Lidia Niedźwiedzka-Owsiak, Bohdan Maruszewski, Piotr Burczyński, Paweł Januszewicz, Walter Chełstowski, and Beata Bethke.
-The first Grand Finale fundraiser has been held in January 1993 - at first it was meant to be an one-off happening to raise money for cardiac surgery ward at the Children's Memorial Hospital in Warsaw.
+The first Grand Finale fundraiser was held in January 1993 - at first, it was meant to be a one-off happening to raise money for cardiac surgery ward at the Children's Memorial Hospital in Warsaw.
 The spectacular success of the first effort, which enabled the foundation to divide the money between all cardiology units treating children in Poland, inspired the establishment of the GOCC.

 The foundation has been established by Jerzy Owsiak, Lidia Niedźwiedzka-Owsiak, Bohdan Maruszewski, Piotr Burczyński, Paweł Januszewicz, Walter Chełstowski, and Beata Bethke.

-When was the name 'Great Orchestra of Christmas Charity' first used?
+When was the name the "Great Orchestra of Christmas Charity" first used?

-What does Jurek Owsiak do and what is his profession?
+What does Jurek Owsiak do?
+What is his profession?